 The programs are designed to meet the accreditation needs of health plans of all sizes and populations

-Washington, DC.
-November 17, 2021 – URAC, a leading national health care accreditor, announced today that it has launched its new and improved health plan accreditation suite to serve health plans of all sizes.
+URAC, a leading national health care accreditor, announced that it launched its new and improved health plan accreditation suite to serve health plans of all sizes.
 The new programs give health plans a choice for their accreditation.

 URAC’s health plan accreditation programs introduce contemporary concepts in areas such as artificial intelligence and machine learning.
 In addition, the programs address mental health parity, an area of increasing importance for patients and which has oversight from both individual state and federal governmental entities.